yasint23/AWS/aws/hands-on/11_06_2021_Database_RDS/RDS.md

 Purpose of the this hands-on training is to configure RDS Instance via AWS Management Console and connect from MySQL Workbench.

-## Learning Outcomes

-At the end of the this hands-on training, students will be able to;

-- learn how to set configuration of RDS Instance on console.

-- learn how to connect to RDS via workbench.

-- learn how to manipulate RDS Instance.

 ## Outline

 - Part 1 - Creating RDS Instance on AWS Management Console